The Low-Down On Spanish Car Road Tax

 When do you Need Spanish Road Tax?

-The initials IVTM actually stand for Impuesto Sobre Vehículos de Tracción Mecánica, which is the Spanish term for car tax, or as we would say in the UK - Road Fund License.
+The initials IVTM actually stand for Impuesto Sobre Vehículos de Tracción Mecánica, which is the Spanish term for vehicle tax, or as we would say in the UK - Road Fund License.
 It amounts to the same thing.
 If you own any sort of motor vehicle inlcuding motorcycles and you’re going to be driving on Spanish roads, it is a compulsory tax – and a word of warning here - they can and will impound your vehicle if you are found without a valid car tax (IVTM) receipt.
 So make sure you do not give the traffic police the opportunity!

 How Much Does Spanish Road Tax Cost?